ai-phasepro/LRECA/README.md

 ### Run with personal datasets

+You need to prepare positive and negative datasets saved in the xlsx file format.
+The first column should contain the protein name, and the second column should contain the protein sequence.
+No header is required.

 ```python
 # output to Demo/classification_output/personal_output
 python code_for_model_testing/RCNN_ECA_personal_test.py --pos_test_dir "your pos_dataset path for test" --neg_test_dir "your neg_dataset path for test"